WSNikki/wsnikki.github.io/_posts/2024-04-01-thoughts-about-the-coming-new-year.md

 ---
 layout: post
-title: "Thoughts about the coming New Year"
+title: Thoughts about the coming New Year
 date: 2024-04-01 00:00:00 -0000
+tags:
-categories: reflection
+  - reflection
 ---

 Things have changed a bit this year.